Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Why should I choose the course?

 DFN Project SEARCH is a nationally recognised specialist in the delivery of Supported Internships.
 60% of interns on a DFN Project SEARCH Supported Internship gain full time employment at the end of their placement and a further 10% gain part time employment.
+Please note that this employment may not be with who you have done your internship with.

 A dedicated tutor and job coach will visit you daily in your placement, supporting you to learn your new role and helping your workplace to make reasonable adjustments.